Are you making these costly salary negotiation mistakes?

 6. Providing a low salary range

 If you’re asked what your salary range is and you reply with R10 000 – R14 000, you can’t be disappointed if the hiring manager offers you R10 000.
-Before telling the interviewer your expectations, realise that he or she may offer you the lowest amount you’ve asked for.
+Before telling the interviewer your expectations, realize that he or she may offer you the lowest amount you’ve asked for.
 This is why it’s important to structure your range from your desired salary to a ‘nice to have’ salary – that way you won’t be disappointed with the offer.

 Still on the hunt for a new job?
 We have 1000s of jobs available!
 Sign up for Job Alerts to get jobs sent straight to your inbox or download our FREE job search app that let’s you browse jobs anywhere, anytime.